Maxime-Cllt/SpeedStream/docs/ENDPOINTS.md

 Retrieve the last N speed measurements from the database.

+🔒 **Requires Authentication**: This endpoint requires a valid Bearer token in the Authorization header.

 **Query Parameters**
 | Parameter | Type | Default | Max | Description |
 |-----------|------|---------|-----|-------------|